Isotarge/ScriptHawk/README.md

 - Elmo's Number Journey (N64 only)
 - Elmo's Letter Adventure (N64 only)
 - Rayman 2 (N64 USA only)
-- Toy Story 2: Buzz Lightyear to the Rescue (N64 USA only)

 ##Support me
 If you like my work, consider donating [here](https://streamtip.com/t/isotarge)